AstrobioMike/AstrobioMike.github.io/bash/basics.md

 I promised you'd have a better idea of what's going on in here by the end, so let's break it down.

-We start by changing directories to our 'home' location, and we do this with the special character `~`.
+We start by changing directories to our "home" location, and we do this with the special character `~`.
 Then we use two commands you aren't familiar with yet, `curl` and `tar`.
 We won't get into these here other than to say `curl` allows you to download things from the internet from the command line, and `tar` is a tool for packing and unpacking files and directories.
 So with the `curl` command we download the files in a compressed format, and then with `tar` and some options we expand them into a directory called "bash_basics_temp".
 Then all we do is delete the uncompressed files ("bash_basics_temp.tar.gz"), and change directories into "bash_basics_temp".

 As you can see here, while the commands change, the general structure of how to operate in the command line stays the same.
 This is part of why the learning curve is steep at the start but it gets better.
 Once you become comfortable with the general framework, everything is gets easier.

 Now that you're comfortable with the basics, head on over to [6 commands worth getting to know](/bash/six_commands) for a walkthrough of some stellar commands I wouldn't want to live without.